Frgallah/MasterTransitions/README.md

 return
 }
 // 2- Create a Navigation Controller delegate with :
-let navigationControllerDelegate = MTNavigationControllerDelegate.init(navigationController: navigationController, transitionType: .Puzzle1, isInteractive: true)
+let navigationControllerDelegate = NavigationControllerDelegate.init(navigationController: navigationController, transitionType: .Puzzle1, isInteractive: true)
 // 3- Optional: in your delegate object
 //     - set the transition duration
 //     - set the transition direction